-Additional steps analysts may include reviewing the summary of the individual income and expense items for the past five years for unusual fluctuations or trends between years.
+Additional steps may include reviewing the summary of the individual income and expense items for the past five years for unusual fluctuations or trends between years.
 In addition, analysts might compare the ratio of return on capital and surplus to industry average results to determine any significant deviation from the industry average.
 By reviewing the Analysis of Operations by Lines of Business in the Annual Financial Statement, analysts could determine which lines of business had significant surrender activity during the year, which lines of business were profitable, and which lines of business generated a loss, and whether commissions and expenses on any lines of business appear excessive, based on the volume of premiums and deposit-type funds.
 If the ratio of commissions and expenses to premiums appears high or if the ratio of investment yield appears unusual, analysts should consider: 1) reviewing these ratio results for the past five years for unusual fluctuations or trends between years; and 2) comparing the ratio results to industry averages to determine any significant deviations from the industry averages.
 If write-ins for miscellaneous income or deductions are significant, analysts should consider reviewing the individual components of these amounts for reasonableness.

+Procedures/Data

+Determine whether concerns exist regarding the insurer’s income statement or operating performance.

+Review the net income/(loss) and related ratios:

+Net Loss in the current year, or in two or more of the past three years.

+Change in net income/(loss) if the value of net income is material to capital and surplus.

+Ratio of net income to total income (including realized capital gains and losses) (IRIS Ratio 3).

+Ratio of net gain from operations (before realized capital gains and losses) to total income.

+Ratio of return on capital and surplus.

+Ratio of commissions and administrative expenses to gross premiums for non-life insurers, and five-year trend.

+Accident and health (A&H) loss ratio, and 5-year trend.

+Ratio of aggregate write-ins for miscellaneous income to net income when aggregate write-ins for miscellaneous income is material to capital and surplus.

+Ratio of aggregate write-ins for deductions to net income when aggregate write-ins for deductions are material to capital and surplus.

+Change in material individual income and expense categories, and five-year trend.

+Compare the following measures of operating performance to the industry average to determine any significant deviations:

+Return on capital and surplus ratio

+Commissions and administrative expenses to premiums ratio

+Review the lines of business information from the Analysis of Operations by Lines of Business and determine:

+Income/(Loss) by lines of business in the current year, or negative trend in profitability over the past five years.

+Whether commissions and expenses on any lines of business appear excessive based on the volume of premiums.

-Additional Review Considerations:
+Additional Review Considerations